PUNCH-Cyber/stoq/docs/index.rst

 Overview
 ========

-    `stoQ is a automation framework that helps to simplify the more mundane and repetitive tasks an analyst is required to do.
-It allows analysts and DevSecOps teams the ability to quickly transition from different data sources, databases, decoders/encoders, and numerous other tasks. stoQ was designed to be enterprise ready and scalable, while also being lean enough for individual security researchers.`
+    `stoQ is a automation framework that helps to simplify the mundane and repetitive tasks an analyst is required to do.
+It allows analysts and DevSecOps teams the ability to quickly transition between different data sources, databases, decoders/encoders, and numerous other tasks using enriched and consistent data structures. stoQ was designed to be enterprise ready and scalable, while also being lean enough for individual security researchers.`

 What is stoQ?
 *************